Co-Owner, Club Director, 11 Purple Head Coach

-Coach “Tony” has over 23+ years of playing and 17+ years of coaching experience.
+Coach “Tony” has over 25+ years of playing and 20+ years of coaching experience.
 A native of Texas, he played for the Texas A&M Men’s Volleyball Club as a setter and outside hitter and graduated from Texas A&M University with a degree in Sport Management and Business.
-He currently lives in McKinney, Texas with his wife, Rachel, nine-year-old daughter, Rebecca, six-year-old daughter, Emma and four-year-old daughter, Natalie.
-They attend First Baptist Church of McKinney.
+He currently lives in McKinney, Texas with his wife, Rachel, twelve-year-old daughter, Rebecca, nine-year-old daughter, Emma, seven-year-old daughter, Natalie, and twin newborns Eli and Olivia.
+They attend First McKinney Baptist Church.
 Anthony is a well respected coach in the region and has a tremendous amount of knowledge and love for the game.
 His love and passion for the game can be seen in each and every athlete he coaches and trains.
 He believes in training the mind and body to work as one to achieve the highest level of performance.
 Anthony has qualified multiple teams for Nationals and has extensive knowledge of the college recruiting process, with established relationships with coaches across the country.
 He has helped many athletes find the right collegiate home during the recruiting process.
-Anthony was formerly co-owner and club director of Black Hawks VBC.

 2013- Lone Star Classic 14 American Champions